aysannazarmohamady/Seminar/README.md

 # Seminar
 **Sentiment analysis of Elon Musk's tweets and its impact on Tesla's stock price Using VADER**

+(**VADER** has the advantage of assessing the sentiment of any given text without the need for previous training as we might have to for Machine Learning models.)

 The Elon Musk tweets dataset was extracted from seekingalpha.com and the Tesla stock price dataset was extracted from Yahoo Finance.

 The implementation code is available here: https://colab.research.google.com/drive/1BPfe5HtIa99GaDkxxYBZUiLrZ-ZRjuQM?usp=sharing